-Goal management in Dynamics CRM is a powerful tool that can give you great insight into your data and help you keep on track with your business objectives.
-With just a few clicks, you can learn estimated versus actual value for a fiscal period, the number of products sold, the number of new clients, and so on.
+Goal management in Dynamics 365 is a tool that can give you great insight into your data and help you keep on track with your business objectives.
+With just a few clicks, you can learn estimated versus actual value for a fiscal period, the number of products sold, the number of cases resolved, the number of new clients, and so on.

 To help you understand how goals work, consider the following scenario:

 Your company sells concert tickets.
 You, as the sales manager of your company, want to track how much revenue your sales agent has brought in for the current fiscal period, and how many tickets they have sold.

 To get these numbers, you need three things:

 - Goal.
 This gives you the actual figures, whether it is revenue or number of tickets sold.

 - Goal metric.
 This tells you how your goal figure is being measured (number versus dollar amount).
 There are some out of the box goal metrics for Revenue, No. of Product Units, and No. of Cases, but goal metrics can be created for anything you wish to measure.

 - Rollup field.
 The goal metric has rollup fields which are the definitions of how we want to calculate actual and estimated values of the goal being measured—in our case, estimated versus actual revenue and estimated versus the actual number of tickets sold.

 Creating a Goal